-If your SQLJ code uses the default connection context, then SQLJ will automatically use this driver for code running in the Oracle JVM.
+If your SQLJ code uses the default connection context, then SQLJ automatically uses this driver for code running in the Oracle JVM.

 Driver Selection for Translation

 Use SQLJ option settings, either on the command line or in a properties file, to choose the driver manager class and specify a driver for translation.